Selecting and Handling Reagents and Chemicals of Laboratory

 The purity of reagents has an important bearing on the accuracy attained in any analysis.
-It is, therefore essential that the quality of reagents be consistent with their intended use and the selection and handling of reagents and chemicals, and the Rules of Handling reagents and Solutions.
+It is, therefore essential that the quality of reagents be consistent with their intended use the selection and handling of reagents and chemicals, and the Rules of Handling reagents and Solutions.

 {tocify} $title={Table of Contents}